 DO NOT file the application for nonstandard testing accommodations with your bar exam application.

-Filing Deadline: On or before May 8, 2015.
+Filing Deadline: All forms must be submitted to the Board of Bar Examiners by the application deadline of the exam to which you are applying.
 You are encouraged to file your completed application and required documentation as early as possible.
 Doing so will facilitate an expedient decision regarding accommodations that may be granted.